 - The Ivy Bound course and how to get the most out of it.

-Personalized Writing Evaluations – Our instructors evaluate students’ (faxed in) essays in a fashion similar to SAT grading or ACT grading.
+Personalized Writing Evaluations – Our instructors evaluate students’ (faxed or emailed in) essays in a fashion similar to SAT grading or ACT grading.
 Instructors give a grade and feedback for how to improve the essay.